Microservices: Legos for Software Development

 Microservices are a software development technique—a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.

-Adopting Microservice as a Design Standard
+Adopting Microservices as a Design Standard

 With the increased adoption of microservices as a design standard, our organization reaped numerous benefits of modular design.
 It helped us easily maintain and scale software as per usage and changing needs.